laduplessis/blotter/news/_posts/2016-08-30-Adding-a-new-tutorial.md

 ## Tutorial style
-Tutorials **have** to contain a `README.md` file in the root.
+Tutorials **must** contain a `README.md` file in the root.
 This file does not have to contain anything, but could also contain the full tutorial in Markdown format.

 If `README.md` is empty the tutorial should contain a `.tex`  or a `.pdf` file in the root.
 The `.tex` file should compile using `pdflatex`.